andrew/ultimate-awesome/README.md

 - [awesome-deeplearning-resources](https://github.com/endymecy/awesome-deeplearning-resources) - Deep Learning and deep reinforcement learning research papers and some codes.
 - [awesome-causality-algorithms](https://github.com/rguo12/awesome-causality-algorithms) - An index of algorithms for learning causality with data.
 - [IoTSecurity101](https://github.com/V33RU/IoTSecurity101) - A Curated list of IoT Security Resources.
+- [awesome-node-based-uis](https://github.com/xyflow/awesome-node-based-uis) - A curated list with resources about node-based UIs.
 - [awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [awesome-kan](https://github.com/mintisan/awesome-kan) - A comprehensive collection of KAN(Kolmogorov-Arnold Network)-related resources, including libraries, projects, tutorials, papers, and more, for researchers and developers in the Kolmogorov-Arnold Network field.
 - [trabalhando-remoto](https://github.com/DyegoCosta/trabalhando-remoto) - Informações para quem trabalha ou quer trabalhar remoto.